-AAPM&R RPC Seeks Resident Member for ACGME-RPC Liaison
+AAPM&R RFTPC Seeks Resident Member for ACGME-RFTPC Liaison

 How does the nomination process work?